Dan-Lucian/todo-app/README.md

 * Animations for every action, no abrupt jumps.

 Cons
-* Only 1 user and only 1 task list.
+* Only 1 user and only 1 task list, built only for myself.
 * Not so light animations which can cause stutter on low-end mobile phones.
 * No server side preloading or server side optimizations.
 * May be some uncaught bugs.